dx-ted-emea/Azure-Resource-Manager-Documentation/ARM/Introduction.md

 Typical ASM deployment:
 ![alt tag](/ARM/images/asm_arch.png)

-ARM model removes the use of the Cloud Service (PaaS still uses Cloud Services).
+The Resource Manager model removes the use of the Cloud Service (PaaS still uses Cloud Services).
 All VMs live within a Resource Group, which can also contain other types of resources such as storage.
 All the componants - Storage Account, Network compontants, Load Balancer etc. need to be created seperatly, using the appropriate resource provider.

 There are relationships between the resources within the resource providers: